Radio Channels

 1 or 2 to stay within CPU budget.

-9600 baud G3RUH direct FSK is used for high-speed packet radio.
-Requires a radio with a discriminator output (flat audio, no de-emphasis).
+GFSK at 9600 baud (G3RUH-style direct FSK) for high-speed packet.
+Requires a radio with a discriminator output.

 bit_rate | 9600 |